-1 You may qualify for reduced fees if: you are a veteran with at least 30% service connected disability; a veteran 65 years of age or older with a service connected disability; resident who permanently uses a wheelchair; resident who is blind or visually impaired; or resident with a developmental disability as defined in RCW 77.32.480.
-To request an application contact the WDFW Licensing Division at (360) 902-2464 or (360) 902-2349.
-Hearing Impaired TDD: (360) 902-2207.

-2 To receive the discounted rate for small game, the small game licenses must be purchased at the same time as a big game license package is purchased.

-- 3 All hunters of migratory game birds (ducks, geese, doves, coots, and snipe) are required to complete a Harvest Information Program (HIP) survey at a license dealer and possess a state migratory bird permit as evidence of compliance with this requirement when hunting migratory game birds.
-All duck and goose hunters 16 and over must possess a federal migratory bird stamp signed in ink across the front.
-Federal stamps can be purchased at some license dealers, all post offices, and all National Wildlife Refuges, by calling 1-800-STAMP24, or ordered online at fws.gov/duckstamps.
-Washington Migratory Bird Stamps (Duck Stamps) are available for free by sending proof of Migratory Bird Permit purchase and self-addressed stamped envelope to the Washington Waterfowl Association (WWA) by March 31.
-To obtain a State Duck Stamp from WWA see: washingtonduckstamp.com - 4 Authorizations and harvest record cards are required for some species/areas.
-Authorizations and harvest record cards are available at WDFW license dealers or online at fishhunt.dfw.wa.gov.
-Hunters must select each of the required harvest record cards for species they intend to hunt.
-A test, with a passing score, is required before selecting the SW Canada Goose harvest record card (see page 30 for more information).
+- 1 You may qualify for reduced fees if you are a veteran with at least 30% service connected disability; a veteran 65 years of age or older with a service connected disability; resident who permanently uses a wheelchair; resident who is blind or visually impaired; or resident with a developmental disability as defined in RCW 77.32.480.
+To request an application contact the WDFW Licensing Division at (360) 902-2464.
+Hearing Impaired TDD: (360) 902-2207. - 2 To receive the discounted rate for small game, the small game licenses must be purchased simultaneously with a big game license package. - 3 All hunters of migratory game birds (ducks, geese, doves, coots, and snipe) are required to complete a Harvest Information Program (HIP) survey at a license dealer and possess a state migratory bird permit as evidence of compliance with this requirement when hunting migratory game birds.
+All duck and goose hunters 16 and over must possess either a federal migratory bird stamp signed in ink across the front or the Federal E-Stamp Certificate (which must be carried in hard copy) Proof of Purchase or Digital Pass to present upon request.
+Federal stamps can be purchased at some license dealers, all post offices, and all National Wildlife Refuges, by calling 1-800-STAMP24, or ordered online at fws.qov/service/buy-duck-stamp-or-e-stamp; E-Stamps will be available on DuckStamp.com beginning July 1, 2025.
+To obtain a State Duck Stamp from Washington Waterfowl Association (WWA) visit: washingtonduckstamp.com. - 4 Some species/areas require authorizations and harvest record cards, available at WDFW license dealers or online at fishhunt.dfw.wa.qov.
+Only one harvest record card is issued per species, except for Snow Goose (up to three) - NO duplicates will be issued.
+Hunters must select the required cards for their intended species, and a passing score on a test is needed for the SW Canada Goose card.